LogtalkDotOrg/logtalk2/README.txt

 11. CONTRIBUTIONS

-Contributions, constructive criticisms, code, and suggestions are always welcome.
+Contributions, constructive criticisms, code, bug reports, and suggestions are always welcome.
 If you want to contribute to this project, drop me a line to the support address given above.

 Happy Logtalking!